-In one of the top examples of international negotiation back in April 2013, Apple CEO Timothy D. Cook made the unusual move of apologizing to Chinese customers for his company’s warranty policy and promised to make amends, the New York Times reports.
+In one of the most frequently cited examples of international negotiation Apple CEO Timothy D. Cook made an unusual and widely noted move in April 2013: he publicly apologized to Chinese customers for Apple’s warranty practices and promised corrective action, according to The New York Times.

 Apologies in China

-On March 15, 2013, International Consumers’ Day in China, the nation’s largest state-run television network criticized Apple for giving iPhone customers in China a short warranty and for charging consumers to replace faulty back covers on iPhones.
-Apple products are immensely popular in China.
+The controversy erupted on March 15, 2013—International Consumers’ Day in China—when the country’s largest state-run television network criticized Apple for offering iPhone customers in China shorter warranty coverage than in other markets and for charging fees to replace defective iPhone back covers.

-Apple initially failed to respond to the accusations against its warranty policies.
-Then, in an open letter released in Chinese, Cook admitted that his company’s lack of communication had led to the perception that “Apple is arrogant and doesn’t care or value consumers’ feedback.”
-The letter continued, “We sincerely apologize for any concern or misunderstanding this has brought to the customers.”
+Initially, Apple remained silent.
+But as pressure intensified, Cook issued an open letter—published in Chinese—in which he acknowledged that Apple’s lack of communication had created the impression that “Apple is arrogant and doesn’t care or value consumers’ feedback.”
+He added, “We sincerely apologize for any concern or misunderstanding this has brought to the customers,” and pledged changes to Apple’s warranty and repair policies.

 Do you have experience in international negotiation?
 What can you add that we may have missed?